PrafulShinde8/Ajackus-Assignment/README.md

 # User Management Dashboard

 ## Overview
-This project is a simple web application that allows users to view, add, edit, and delete user details from a mock backend API.
-It utilizes the JSONPlaceholder API for demonstration purposes.
+The User Management Dashboard is a full-stack web application that allows users to efficiently view, add, update, and delete user data.
+It is built using modern web development technologies and follows a modular structure for better maintainability and scalability.
+The project leverages MongoDB as the database to store and manage user information.The frontend provides a user-friendly interface for managing users and supports CRUD operations seamlessly.
+Additionally, Instead of mock backend API I have used my own data using MongoDB worked really hard.
 ## Project Structure
 ```
 user-management-dashboard